LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 The `email_smtp` type can be used to send one or more messages directly to an SMTP server.
-In the following example a message is created using the `email_compose` type.
+In the following example a message is created using the :type:`email_compose` type.
 That message is then sent to an example SMTP server "smtp.example.com" using an SMTP AUTH username and password.
 Once the message is sent the connection is closed.